 North America, just like the UK and many other countries in the world, also grows “flax” for the fibre which goes into linen and ropes, etc.

 In the UK we have always called the fabric woven from flax fibre “linen”.
 In North America there has come a fashion for calling the fabric “flax” instead of linen.
 Whatever it is called an excellent material for making comfortable clothing especially for hot climates.

 Don’t buy you linseed oil from the hardware shop

 Linseed oil for consumption by humans or animals should only be cold-pressed best quality seeds and used fresh within a few months of pressing.
 The linseed oil bought in hardware shops is pre-crushed and hot-pressed or even solvent-extracted all of which makes it unsuitable for people or their animals to eat – it might even be called “Raw Linseed Oil” but it’s raw in an industrial sense not a raw food!.
 It will be rancid and carry solvent and chemical residues.

 However Flax Farm cold-pressed linseed oil will work well for most jobs like cricket bats, putty or woodwork.

 Good Cold-pressed Linseed Oil

-Carefully pressed good quality cold-pressed linseed oil is often sold by farms and at local markets in many eastern European countries Linseed oil has always been a food to enjoy and use for remedies.
+Carefully pressed good quality cold-pressed linseed oil is often sold by farms and at local markets in many eastern European countries.
+Linseed oil has always been a food to enjoy and to use for remedies.